Retail and Commercial Leasing Act Amendment Bill 2019

 These proposed amendments align with the Government’s agenda for small business as they will assist in making South Australia a more attractive place to invest and grow business.

-A copy of the Retail and Commercial Leases (Miscellaneous) Amendment Bill 2019 as passed in the House of Assembly on 24 September 2019 can be found here.
+A copy of the Retail and Commercial Leases (Miscellaneous) Amendment Bill 2019 as passed by Parliament can be found here.